joewlos/activitypubdantic/README.md

 ## Development Note

-The current version of **ActivityPubdantic** available on PyPi is still undergoing testing and upgrades.
+The current version of **ActivityPubdantic** on PyPi is still undergoing testing and upgrades.
 If you plan to use **ActivityPubdantic** in your project, please keep in mind that its features and capabilities are likely to evolve and grow.
 Please see the [contributing](#contributing) section of this README for further information about **ActivityPubdantic**'s development.

 ## What Is ActivityPubdantic?